akeneo/pim-docs/cookbook/product/update-product.rst

 Use the PropertyAdderInterface
 ------------------------------

-The property adder allows to add an item in a single property (doctrine field data or attribute data) which contain a collection.
+The property adder allows to add an item in a single property (doctrine field data or attribute data) which contains a collection.

-This one is only available for properties that contains many items (as categories, options, prices).
+This one is only available for properties that contains several items (as categories, options, prices).

 The property adder keep the existing items and add a new item inside.

 .. code-block:: php

-    // adds a data in the product color (a multiselect attribute)
+    // adds data in the product color (a multiselect attribute)
     $propertyAdder->addData($product, 'color', ['red']);

-    // adds a data in the product categories (a field)
+    // adds data in the product categories (a field)
     $propertyAdder->addData($product, 'category', ['tshirt', 'promo']);

-Instanciate a New PropertyRemoverInterface
+Instantiate a New PropertyRemoverInterface
 ------------------------------------------

 The product property remover implements the ``Akeneo\Component\StorageUtils\Updater\PropertyRemoverInterface``.

-It's available has a service, you can fetch it from the container.
+It's available as a service, you can fetch it from the container.

 .. code-block:: php